NotAShelf/nvf/.github/README.md

   customizable through the Nix module system.
   - Not comfortable with a full-nix config or want to bring your Lua config?
 You can do just that, no unnecessary restrictions.
-  - Lazyloading 💤?
+  - Lazyloading?
 We got it!
-Lazyload both internal and external plugins at will.
+Lazyload both internal and external plugins at will 💤 .
   - nvf allows _ordering configuration bits_ using [DAG] (_Directed acyclic
     graph_)s.
 It has never been easier to construct an editor configuration deterministically!
   - nvf exposes everything you need to avoid a vendor lock-in.
 Which means you can add new modules, plugins and so on without relying on us adding a module for them!
 Though, of course, feel free to request them.
-    - Use plugins from anywhere.
-Inputs, npins, nixpkgs...
+    - Use plugins from anywhere: inputs, npins, nixpkgs...
 You name it.
-    - Add your own modules, with ease.
+    - Add your own modules with ease.
 It's all built-in!
 - **Well-documented**: Documentation is priority.
 You will _never_ face undocumented, obscure behaviour.
-  - Changes, breaking or otherwise, will be communicated in the [release notes]
+  - Any and all changes, breaking or otherwise, will be communicated in the [release notes].
   - Refer to the [FAQ section] for answers to common questions.
     - Your question not there?
-Head to the to the [discussions tab]!
+Head to the [discussions tab]!
 - **Idiomatic**: nvf does things ✨ _the right way_ ✨ - the codebase is, and
   will, remain maintainable for myself and any contributors.
 - **Community-Led**: we would like nvf to be fully capable of accomplishing what